Clazex/Silksong.FastFastTravel/README.md

 Obtain releases from [GitHub releases](https://github.com/Clazex/Silksong.FastFastTravel/releases) or [Thunderstore](https://thunderstore.io/c/hollow-knight-silksong/p/Clazex/FastFastTravel/).

+> The project icon incorporates the [Fast forward fill](https://icons.getbootstrap.com/icons/fast-forward-fill/)
+> icon from Bootstrap Icons under [The MIT License](https://github.com/twbs/bootstrap/blob/main/LICENSE),
+> along with assets from the game for illustration purpose, whose copyright is held by Team Cherry.

 ## Features

 - Skips most of the departure and arrival animations of the Bellway and Ventrica